-Working in Hong Kong is a unique experience.
 Hong Kong contains one of the largest skilled expat populations in the world.
-There is an abundance of expat career opportunities in Hong Kong for overseas job hunters in most industries, from multinational corporations to start-ups.
+There is an abundance of expat career opportunities in Hong Kong for overseas job hunters - from multinational corporations to start-ups.
 There are plenty of jobs in Hong Kong for English speakers, and Chinese language experts alike.

 Finding work in Hong Kong- prior to making the move